 More universally accepted?

-at a distance of 50-100 meters or so is a
+at a distance of 50-100 meters or so is a completely different thing.

-you go about bringing Wagner to someone who has never heard an opera or never
+go about bringing Wagner to someone who has never heard an opera or never

 heard a Wagner opera before?
-What kind of advice would you
+What kind of advice would you give?

-to observe the line that starts with middle or later Beethoven
+observe the line that starts with middle or later Beethoven –